Paqmind/react-ultimate/README.md

 Dreamed of something closer to the industry?

 Welcome to **React Ultimate** then.

-This project is fairly experimental but we're sure it already yields a lot of interesting observations.
-Just give it a try.
+This project aims to provide examples of fundamental Index & CRUD operations, being relatively framework agnostic.
+We're trying to build an architecture that may be ported to different frameworks and even languages.
+That should be at least possible, if not easy.

+A lot of experiments going on here, so it's definitely not a stable package.
+But as this is an app, and not a library, a "backward compatibility" issues are inapplicable.
+Fork it, tweak it, break it... if you wish.

 ## Install